 By pushing all of my heroes along the Health/Defense path, I end up with heroes who can really take a shoeing.
 Keeping them alive longer in any battle, and increasing the chances of them using their Special skills.

-Skills, which I have faith in.
-Skills, which I believe can turn the tide of any battle.
+Skills, that I have faith in.
+Skills, I believe can turn the tide of any battle.

 That’s +220 HP difference -enough to take a few more hits, and hopefully fully charge her Special.

 The only exception I make to the Health/Defense rule is when a Mana-Boost is available (unless they are already very fast, as pointed out by a Redditor).

 As you can see, the objective as far as I’m concerned is to keep my heroes alive long enough to fully charge their Mana.
 And a Mana-Boost, as is found on a Ranger’s Talent Grid, is worth grabbing, over the option of additional HP.